MiriamOe/DuoWords/README.md

 - clicking on the skill name in the info box will start the skill practise

 Feel free to leave feedback or suggestions if you miss anything!

+# To those who will look at the code...
+I am not professional or very experienced and i'm pretty sure there would've been better ways to implement the same functionality.
+So if you have any suggestions regarding code quality, let me know!